 The technology to be used in the flight safety system is not specifically stipulated.
 The launch or return applicant is free to choose the most appropriate flight safety system for their vehicle, however information about the system is required consistent with the Space (Launches and Returns) (General) Rules 2019 [2] and Space (Launches and Returns) (High Power Rocket) Rules 2019 [3].

-The flight safety system should be operable throughout the entire powered flight phase and re-entry phase of a mission.
-It should be capable of terminating the flight when nominal flight conditions have been transgressed and be single fault tolerant (that is it will continue to operate even after a single fault occurs in the system).
+The flight safety system must be operable throughout all phases of flight where it is required to mitigate risks to public safety.
+It must be capable of terminating the flight when nominal flight conditions have been transgressed and be single fault tolerant.
 The system may be destructive resulting in the intentional break-up of a vehicle, or non-destructive such as engine thrust termination enabling vehicle landing or safe abort.
 The system may be manually operated or fully autonomous.

-If the flight safety system is fully autonomous, it should incorporate at least one level of redundancy with a reliability requirement for successful operation of 0.999.
-If the flight safety system is to be activated manually, it should operate with a reliability of 0.998 with 95 per cent confidence.
+The flight safety system must have a reliability requirement for successful operation of 0.999 at the 95 percent confidence level.
+The applicant should use a reliability analysis methodology that is approved by the Agency.
 On any manually operated flight safety system, evidence is required that tracking and monitoring of the flight will take place.

-Evidence is also needed todemonstrate that all flight-safety-critical systems are at least single fault tolerant; that is, they will incorporate one level of redundancy.
+Evidence must demonstrate that all components of the flight safety system are single fault tolerant; that is, they will incorporate at least one level of redundancy.
 This is required to prevent potential single point failures.

 Evidence is needed to demonstrate that reusable launch vehicles incorporate a positive fail-safe re-entry system so that re-entry flight occurs under the conditions necessary to ensure that the risks to public safety do not exceed prescribed levels.
 The re-entry command may be autonomous with the uplinking of current meteorological data and need not include a person in the loop.
 The technology to be adopted is not stipulated, however information is needed to demonstrate effectiveness and reliability.

 The activation of a flight safety system during flight will be the result of a failure mode, which will need to be assessed in the risk hazard analysis.
 The activation of the flight safety system will terminate thrust and possibly break up the vehicle.
-These actions are consequences of the failure mode and the break-up characteristics and debris impact patterns caused by activation of the flight safety system must be assessed during the risk hazard analysis.
+These actions are consequences of the failure mode and the break-up characteristics and debris impact patterns caused by activation of the flight safety system should be assessed during the risk hazard analysis.

--
+Collision avoidance safety Standards

+For an orbital or suborbital launch or return, the licence applicant must establish window closures needed to ensure that the launch or re-entry vehicle, any jettisoned components, or payloads meet the following requirements with respect to orbiting objects, not including any object being launched or returned.

+The launching or re-entering objects must maintain an ellipsoidal separation distance of 200 km in-track and 50 km cross-track and radially from the inhabitable object.

+The launching or re-entering objects must maintain a spherical separation distance of 200 km from the inhabitable object.

+The probability of collision between the launching or returning objects and any space object must not exceed 1 × 10−6 during the screening time.

+Screening time.
+A launch or return operator must ensure that the probability of collision requirements of this section are met as follows:

+Through the entire segment of flight of a suborbital launch vehicle above 150 km.

+For an orbital launch, during ascent from a minimum of 150 km to initial orbital insertion and for a minimum of 3 hours from liftoff.

+For return, during descent from initial re-entry burn to 150 km altitude.

+For disposal, during descent from initial disposal burn to 150 km altitude.

 Risk hazard analysis methodology